Code-Institute-Submissions/Siobhanmcc-ms-2_May_Resub/README.md

 Problems and bugs:

-In my previous submission, there was some feedback about the form accepting invalid or empty data.
+1. There was a problem about the form accepting invalid or empty data.
 I have tested whether the email form requires proper input when being filled out.
 You can see here the warning message which comes up when I don't enter the email properly.
 ![title](assets/images/email-form.png)

+2. The Carousel was not working.
 For the Carousel feature, on desktop it was working.
 On mobile however, the images were appearing but they were too small and surrounded by a lot of empty space.
 After refreshing the code, the space disappeared and the problem was fixed.